Why Unique Dental Websites Are More Effective Than Template Websites

 To see killer examples of practices that are doing it right, check out these dental websites:

 3. Be a savvy shopper.

-Ask questions.
 Does the company write unique content for each website?
 Do they have a system to help you discover your UVP?
 Should you choose to part ways, do you own the website and its content?
-(For a full list of questions to ask when choosing a website company, check out this helpful article.)

-Here at Roadside, we’re all about creating websites that show off your practice’s uniqueness.
+Here at Roadside Dental Marketing, we’re all about creating websites that show off your practice’s uniqueness.
 We know you have other stuff on your plate (like, ahem, running a business) so we’ve developed a proprietary system to make the process ridiculously easy for you!